Olympic National Park Elopement Guide

 Photo by Emett Joseph

 Kalaloch Beach is a unique spot to elope because it’s home to the “Tree of Life”.
 This tree is actually nestled in between two rock formations and makes for a great backdrop during your portraits.
-This beach is dog friendly and close to Ruby Beach.
-Unlike Ruby Beach, however, this beach is flatter and has a forest that meets the sea.

 Mount Storm King

 For adventurous couples who want a challenge to hike to the summit, this elopement spot is for you.
 Mount Storm King is steep to reach the top, and you even need some ropes to get up there, making this a worthy challenge for couples who hike often.
-If you’re not a big fan of a more challenging hike, then you can explore the trails around the area, which give you equally gorgeous views.

 When to Elope in Olympic

 Olympic is pretty special year-round.
-We always recommend staying up to date with the park’s website and make sure of any closures to certain locations that may become inaccessible during the time you’re visiting.
+We always recommend staying up to date with the park’s website and making sure of any closures to certain locations that may become inaccessible during the time you’re visiting.

 Our favorite time to plan an adventure wedding or elope in Olympic National Park is Spring or Fall.